VinAIResearch/PhoNLP/README.md

 # PhoNLP: A joint multi-task learning model for Vietnamese part-of-speech tagging, named entity recognition and dependency parsing

-PhoNLP is the first multi-task learning model for joint Vietnamese part-of-speech (POS) tagging, named entity recognition (NER) and dependency parsing.
+PhoNLP is a multi-task learning model for joint part-of-speech (POS) tagging, named entity recognition (NER) and dependency parsing.
 Experiments on Vietnamese benchmark datasets show that PhoNLP produces state-of-the-art results, outperforming a single-task learning approach that  fine-tunes the pre-trained Vietnamese language model [PhoBERT](https://github.com/VinAIResearch/PhoBERT) for each task independently.

 ## Installation